We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If there’s one location that has been fully explored in films, it’s outer space.
 While science has only managed to travel a relatively short distance in the grand scheme of things, movies have explored the farther reaches of the galaxy and beyond.

 There are somewhat realistic space movies that see us exploring areas that we can actually get to, and there are fanciful movies that see humans traveling at the speed of light to reach destinations we can only see through telescopes.

-But the one thing all of these movies have in common is the vast expanse of outer space.
-Today, we’re going to take on the daunting task of picking out the best movies set in outer space.
-These movies will have us traveling all over the galaxy fighting aliens, exploring, meeting other civilizations, and doing just about everything else you could think of in the great unknown.
+So we’ve gone through and picked out the best movies set in outer space.
+These movies will have you traveling all over galaxies, fighting aliens, exploring wormholes, meeting other civilizations, and doing everything else you can think of in the great unknown.

 Note: For franchises with multiple movies, I’m just going to cite the franchise as a whole.
 Otherwise, 90% of the movies here would be Star Wars and Star Trek!